ElementsProject/wordpress-lightning-publisher/README.md

 4. Under the WordPress administration panel, go to `Settings -> Lightning Publisher` to configure your Lightning Charge server URL and API token.

+Note that Lightning Publisher uses Lightning Charge's built-in checkout page (as an iframe), meaning that the Lightning Charge server has to be publicly accessible to users.
+If users need to access it using a different URL than the one used for communicating with the API, set this under "Public URL" in the settings page.

 ## Usage